• Home

 So now you're colour scheming like a pro?
 (You will be if you've read Parts 1-3) You've shortlisted a bunch of colours.
 Next stage is to test them out.
 Let's buy some sample pots.

-Sample Pots
+Farrow and Ball Sample Pots

 Creating large scale paint samples on lining paper